kszcode/FuzzySearchFilesInCurrentFolder/README.md

 ## Features

-- Search file in current folder: pressing CMD+F, CMD+E or CTRL-F will popup the quick search and you can fuzzy find the file or folder you need, pressing enter will place the cursor on it.
+- Search file in current folder: pressing CMD+F, CMD+E or CTRL+F will popup the quick search and you can fuzzy find the file or folder you need, pressing enter will place the cursor on it.
 - Search file in current sub folders: pressing SHIFT+CMD+F or SHIFT+CTRL+F  will popup the quick search and you can fuzzy find the file or folder looking into all the subfolders.
-For performance reasons only 5000 files are loaded, this is also signaled in the status bar.
+For performance reasons only 13000 files are loaded, this is also signaled in the status bar.

 ## Installation